vinaychowdary7/MetroNavigationSystem/README.md

 Utility Package:<br>
 The utility package contains two classes, namely Lodash and DispStat.

-“*”Lodash Class: Used for string formatting, it converts strings into camel case, replacing spaces with hyphens.
+*Lodash Class: Used for string formatting, it converts strings into camel case, replacing spaces with hyphens.
 It includes methods toLodash for converting an unformatted string to a lodash string and toNormal for reversing the process.

-“*”DispStat Class: This class is responsible for printing all stations in alphabetical order.
+*DispStat Class: This class is responsible for printing all stations in alphabetical order.
 Stations starting with 'A' are printed on one line, those starting with 'B' on another, and so forth.

 MetroSystem Package:<br>
 The metroSystem package houses the main class, Initiator.
 This class performs the following tasks:

-“*”Instantiates objects for all metro maps.<br>
+*Instantiates objects for all metro maps.<br>
-“*”Allows the user to select a specific metro map.<br>
+*Allows the user to select a specific metro map.<br>
-“*”Facilitates user selection of source and destination stations.<br>
+*Facilitates user selection of source and destination stations.<br>
-“*”Prints the most efficient route based on the selected metro map.<br>
+*Prints the most efficient route based on the selected metro map.<br>